torps/torps/README.md

   </pre></code>
   Replace [args] with "-h" for argument details.
 An example of this command is:
   <pre><code>python pathsim.py process --start_year 2013 --start_month 8 --end_year 2014 --end_month 7
-  --in_dir in --out_dir out --slim --initial_descriptor_dir in/server-descriptors-2013-07
+  --in_dir in --out_dir out --initial_descriptor_dir in/server-descriptors-2013-07
   </pre></code>
     TorPS expects to find all consensuses and descriptors for a given month in the format and organization of the metrics.torproject.org consensus archives.
 Extract the